 The following day Lannert called the police and told them she had found her father dead on the sofa after coming home.
-Under questioning she confessed she had shot him and was charged with first-degree murder.
+Under questioning, she confessed she had shot him and was charged with first-degree murder.

-At her trial the prosecution claimed she had killed her father for money.
-In the weeks prior to the murder Stacey Lannert had been spending money on her father’s credit cards, and asking friends to pose as her father over the telephone to fraudulently obtain more money.
+At her trial, the prosecution claimed she had killed her father for money.
+In the weeks prior to the murder Stacey Lannert had been spending money on her father’s credit cards and asking friends to pose as her father over the telephone to fraudulently obtain more money.
 One such friend, Jason Fortune testified during her trial Lannert had told him if her father was to die she would inherit cash and had ‘fantasized about what she could buy with all the money’.

-The law generally requires a defendant to be in imminent danger of harm or death at the time of the murder for a self-defence argument.
+The law generally requires a defendant to be in imminent danger of harm or death at the time of the murder for a self-defense argument.
 It was this issue and the fact Lannert shot her father a second time that led to her conviction.
-Jurors in her trial did seem to believe her claims of past sexual abuse, but still returned a guilty verdict.
+Jurors in her trial did seem to believe her claims of past sexual abuse but still returned a guilty verdict.
 There was a time-gap in between Lannert firing the first shot and her firing the second shot.
-For some jurors, this seems to have dismissed the concept of her being in immediate danger of her life and undermined her self-defence argument.
+For some jurors, this seems to have dismissed the concept of her being in immediate danger of her life and undermined her self-defense argument.

 During the 18 years Stacey Lannert was incarcerated after her conviction concerns were raised that at her trial the jury were not told of the extent of the sexual abuse she had suffered at the hands of her father.

 “It is deeply troubling that the jury was not completely informed of the scope of the abuse Lannert suffered, her fear, or her rage that her sister may also have been victimized by their father.”
 The United States Court of Appeals For the Eighth Circuit said after one appeal of her sentence in 2003.
-However, the court concluded the judge’s decision in the original trial not to allow this evidence to be presented to the jury was correct, citing that deadly force in self-defence can only be justifiably used when there was clear ‘necessity for the defender to kill in order to save himself from an immediate danger”
+However, the court concluded the judge’s decision in the original trial not to allow this evidence to be presented to the jury was correct, citing that deadly force in self-defense can only be justifiably used when there was clear ‘necessity for the defender to kill in order to save himself from an immediate danger”

 A new Missouri governor Matt Blunt did eventually commute her sentence in January 2009 saying he had reviewed the evidence and determined she had been abused and suffered extensively from her father.
 She was given a new sentence of 20 years making her eligible for release and was released from prison on 16 January 2009.
-Stacey Lannert now lives in St. Louis and has set up an organisation Healing Sisters to help and support other victims of sexual abuse.
+Stacey Lannert now lives in St. Louis and has set up an organization Healing Sisters to help and support other victims of sexual abuse.